circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 Let’s break down what’s happening during this build’s execution:

-- All commands are executed in the [main container][main-container].
+- All commands are executed in the [primary container][primary-container].
-- Once `setup_docker_engine` is called, a new remote environment is created, and your main container is configured to use it.
+- Once `setup_docker_engine` is called, a new remote environment is created, and your primary container is configured to use it.
-- All docker-related commands are also executed in your main container, but building/pushing images and running containers happens in the remote Docker Engine.
+- All docker-related commands are also executed in your primary container, but building/pushing images and running containers happens in the remote Docker Engine.
 - We use project environment variables to store credentials for Docker Hub.

 ## Separation of Environments
 Since the [job space][job-space] and [remote docker]({{ site.baseurl }}/2.0/glossary#remote-docker) are separated environments, there's one caveat: containers running in your job space can’t directly communicate with containers running in remote docker.

 ### Starting Services
-It’s impossible to start a service in remote docker and ping it directly from a main container (and vice versa).
+It’s impossible to start a service in remote docker and ping it directly from a primary container (and vice versa).
 To solve that, you’ll need to interact with a a service from remote docker, as well as through the same container:

 ```YAML
 # start service and check that it’s running